-- Filter by Page URL to view data for a specific page of your site
+- Filter by App version to view data about a past release or your latest release

-- Filter by Effective connection type to learn how a 3g connection impacts your app
+- Filter by Device to learn how older devices handle your app

 - Filter by Country to make sure your database location isn't affecting a specific region

 Learn more about viewing data for your traces.

 Learn more about using attributes to examine performance data.

 Learn more about how to track performance issues in the Firebase console.

 Set up alerts for network requests that are degrading the performance of your app.
 For example, you can configure an email alert for your team if the response time for a specific URL pattern exceeds a threshold that you set.